ShubhamKH08/studyNotion/README.md

-# studyNosion
+# StudyNotion

+## Running the Project

 To run vite project use following commands:

+---
 cd studyNosion

 npm run dev

+---

-Copy the url in terminal window and paste in the browser to see the page
+3. Once the server is running, copy the URL displayed in the terminal and paste it into your browser to view the StudyNotion page.